KinXpeng/cins-docs/docs/advance/css/index.en-US.md

   };
   const trigger = () => {
     if (isMobilePhone(value)) {
-      message.success('The format of mobile phone number is correct!');
+      console.log('The format of mobile phone number is correct!');
     } else {
       setShake(true);
       setTimeout(() => {